senacor/Tutorials-Microservices/README.md

 # Microservices & Cloud - Tutorials
 This repo provides tutorials for the Microservices & Cloud workshop.
 The workshop is divided in stages that build on each other.
 Depending on the time constraints certain stages can be skipped.

 Each stages has a two-digit number.
 There are optional stages which are not integrated into the build-on-each-other pattern, but are side branches of a certain stage.
-Optional stages are marked with the stage's number they build on and a letter (e.g. 06.A).
+Optional stages are marked with the stage's number they are built on and a letter (e.g. 07.A) if they are independent, or the stage's number they are built on and a number if several stages form a branch (e.g. 03.1 and 03.2).

 Detailed hints for each stage can be found in the [hints folder](https://github.com/senacor/MicroservicesAndCloud-Tutorials/tree/master/hints).